Aleksandr Akimov: Biography

-Aleksandr Akimov was born on 6 May 1953 in Novosibirsk, Russian SFSR (Republic of the Soviet Union).
+Aleksandr Akimov was born on 6 May 1953 in Novosibirsk, then part of the Soviet Union.

 In 1976, Akimov graduated from the Moscow Power Engineering Institute, with the degree of specialist in engineering and automation of heat and power processes.

 He began his career at the Chernobyl Nuclear Power Plant in September 1979.
 During his first years at Chernobyl, he held positions of senior turbine management engineer and shift supervisor of the turbine hall.

 On 10 July 1984, Akimov was appointed to the position of shift supervisor of Reactor Unit 4.

 Chernobyl disaster

 On the night of 26 April 1986, Akimov was on duty as the shift supervisor of Chernobyl's electronuclear plant 4th power unit.
 The reactor power level had been reduced, preparing for a planned safety test.
-The reactor stalled unexpectedly during test preparations, however, reportedly due to a mistake made by Leonid Toptunov.
+The test was supervised by deputy chief engineer Anatoly Dyatlov, who was Akimov's superior.
+The reactor stalled unexpectedly during test preparations, reportedly due to a mistake made by Leonid Toptunov.
 Raising power after this point put the reactor into a potentially dangerous state due to design flaws, unbeknownst to the operators.
 During the test, Akimov called for the AZ-5 (scram) button to be pressed to shut down the reactor.
 Toptunov, following Akimov's every order, pushed AZ-5.
 Due to a design flaw, the descending control rods momentarily accelerated the nuclear reaction and caused the reactor to explode.
 The communications networks were suddenly flooded with calls and information.
 Akimov heard reports of massive reactor damage but did not believe it and, as a result, relayed false information about the state of the reactor for hours thereafter.

 Akimov worked with his crew in the reactor building after learning the accident's extent.
 They tried to pump water into the exposed reactor core until the morning.
-He worked with Toptunov to manually open water valves in an attempt to increase water supply to the reactor, during which time they began to experience symptoms of acute radiation syndrome and were sent to the infirmary.
-Akimov was exposed during his work to a lethal dose of 15-20 Gy of radiation.
+He worked with Toptunov, Nekhaev, Uskov and Orlov to manually open water valves in an attempt to increase water supply to the reactor, during which time Akimov and Toptunov began to experience symptoms of acute radiation syndrome and were sent to the infirmary.
+Akimov was exposed during his work to a lethal dose of 15–20 Gy of radiation.